-Lisa Miskelly, the Assistant Director of Food and Farm, manages the farm, oversees student interns, coordinates the distribution of community garden plots to Lafayette community members, and helps faculty and students develop research opportunities about sustainable agriculture.
+Josh Parr, the Manager of Food and Farm, manages the farm, oversees student interns and helps faculty and students develop research opportunities about sustainable agriculture.
 The farm’s website provides an overview of the range of activities at LaFarm, from community garden details to events and practices at the farm.
-Additionally, Miskelly, better known as the college farmer, and a crew of research students, interns, and volunteers maintain a blog detailing more of the day-to-day operations and achievements of the project.
+Additionally, Parr, better known as the college farmer, and a crew of research students, interns, and volunteers maintain a blog detailing more of the day-to-day operations and achievements of the project.

 LaFarm is one component in the Sustainable Food Loop, or SFL, the central organizing principle for activity at Lafayette College aimed at pursuing sustainable food and farming practices.
 The SFL connects organic waste from Bon Appetit’s Dining Services with the campus’ composting facilities.
 The compost is then used as fertilizer at LaFarm and on campus grounds.
 Tomatoes, squash, peppers and other produce harvested from LaFarm is delivered to the dining halls and served via campus dining.
 It is also sold on campus during the summer, creating an educational, small-scale farmers’ market experience.
 Students, faculty, and staff work together to maintain this loop and use it as a vibrant, continuous subject of research, teaching, and community engagement.